Joberman/process_sat/README.txt

 	  These filetypes still specify a default output function but do not provide default values for any of the output function parameters.
+	- Some filetypes require additional "parser parameters".
+These can be passed in at the command line under the --projAttrs flag and should be formatted just like any projection attribute or output function attribute if using an input text file.

 	      HDFknmiomil2_generic:
 	          Parser: HDFknmiomil2